nantaaditya/spring-boilerplate/single-module-non-reactive/README.md

 this package for storing main business process
 - VALIDATOR
 this package for storing custom validation to validate request

+### SRC/TEST
+test java source code using behaviour driven development, consist of:
+- CONFIGURATION
+this package for storing test configuration
+- HELPER
+this package for storing test helper
+- MODEL
+this package for storing request, response, and constant POJO
+- STEPS
+this package for storing component for BDD using selenium
+- FEATURES
+this folder for storing cucumber feature

 ### .DOCKER
 Dockerfile to create docker container image